113ll3/Ibmclouddocscli/reference/ibmcloud/cli_resource_group.md

 ## ibmcloud resource service-key
 {: #ibmcloud_resource_service_key}

-Show details of a service key
+Displays the details of any number of service keys, where the first *n* characters of the service key name matches the supplied KEY_NAME.

 ```
 ibmcloud resource service-key KEY_NAME [--id]